montlaur/montlaur.github.io/_retrospective/2021-05-13-arma-virumque-cano.md

   founders of Rome.

-  ***Arma virumque cano**, Troiae qui primus ab oris*\

-  *Italiam, fato profugus, Laviniaque venit*\

-  *litora, multum ille et terris iactatus et alto*\

-  *vi superum saevae memorem Iunonis ob iram;*\

-  *multa quoque et bello passus, dum conderet urbem,*\

-  *inferretque deos Latio, genus unde Latinum,*\

-  *Albanique patres, atque altae moenia Romae.*
+  **\*Arma virumque cano**, Troiae qui primus ab orisItaliam, fato profugus, Laviniaque venitlitora, multum ille et terris iactatus et altovi superum saevae memorem Iunonis ob iram;multa quoque et bello passus, dum conderet urbem,inferretque deos Latio, genus unde Latinum,Albanique patres, atque altae moenia Romae.*

   *(Publii Vergili Maronis, Aeneidos liber primus, 1-7)*

-  ***I sing of arms and the man**, he who, exiled by fate, first came from the coast of Troy to Italy, and to Lavinian shores – hurled about endlessly by land and sea, by the will of the gods, by cruel Juno’s remorseless anger, long suffering also in war, until he founded a city and brought his gods to Latium: from that the Latin people came, the lords of Alba Longa, the walls of noble Rome.*
+  **\*I sing of arms and the man**, he who, exiled by fate, first came from the coast of Troy to Italy, and to Lavinian shores – hurled about endlessly by land and sea, by the will of the gods, by cruel Juno’s remorseless anger, long suffering also in war, until he founded a city and brought his gods to Latium: from that the Latin people came, the lords of Alba Longa, the walls of noble Rome.*

   *(Virgil, Aeneid (Book 1.1-7)*